To open the Document Inspector, click File > Info > Check for Issues > Inspect Document. The Excel Document Inspection window shown below opens up.

 Microsoft Excel includes a Track Changes feature that allows you to track changes made to a shared workbook by a user.
 To remove tracked changes from a workbook, follow these steps:

-Learn more about Tracking and Reviewing Changes in Microsoft Excel at the Microsoft Excel 2010 Help and How-to web site.
+Learn more about Tracking and Reviewing Changes at microsoft.com.